-Your food business must be registered with the local authority where your unit is based

-- Selling alcohol may need a licence- check with the licensing officer at your local council. - If someone asks about an allergy- be honest and do not guess about ingredients. - Buy from reputable suppliers and keep a record. - Food and drink must be described fairly. - Make sure you risk assess and do a fire risk assessment and take with you fire extinguisher and fire blanket.
+- Your food business and all those attending the event must be registered with the local authority where your unit is based, for Croydon, clink on this link Food business registration | Croydon Council - Selling alcohol check with the licensing officer at licensing@croydon.gov.uk - If someone asks about an allergy be honest, do not guess about ingredients.
+You must know which allergens are in your food, either write it down in a matrix and highlight it on your menus, or you must be able to tell the customer which allergens the food contains. - Buy from reputable suppliers and keep a record. - Food and drink must be described fairly. - Make sure you risk assess and do a fire risk assessment. - Have your own fire extinguisher and fire blanket available on site